-The best cast iron skillets of 2021 | CNN Underscored
+The best cast-iron skillets of 2021 | CNN Underscored

 - Evenness of heat distribution: Cast iron is known for holding its temperature, but not necessarily heating evenly.
 To see which pans did a better job, we used an infrared thermometer gun to measure heat at all areas of the pan.

-- Time to heat frying oil to 350 degrees: Using the thermometer gun and a stopwatch app, we timed how long it took ½ cup of oil to reach the temperature in each pan.
+- Time to heat frying oil to 350 degrees Fahrenheit: Using the thermometer gun and a stopwatch app, we timed how long it took a half cup of oil to reach the temperature in each pan.

-- Seared steak: We cooked the same size rib-eye in 1 tablespoon of oil at the same temperature for the same time period, noting whether it stuck to the pan, how well it seared and how uniform the searing was.
+- Seared steak: We cooked the same size rib eye in 1 tablespoon of oil at the same temperature for the same time period, noting whether it stuck to the pan, how well it seared and how uniform the searing was.

 - Fried egg: We fried an egg in 1 tablespoon of melted butter, recording whether it stuck to the pan and how easy it was to flip.